Last Updated on June 29, 2021 by Henry John

 But self-driving technologies are not deemed as error-free: they are prone to making mistakes.
 Mistakes that could take a human life.

-Generally and currently, it’s hard to trust autonomous systems fully with the live of human passengers.
+Generally and currently, it’s hard to trust autonomous systems fully with the life of human passengers.

 The Boeing Autopilot system that has led to the loss of hundreds of lives (passengers and crew) testifies to the fact that autonomous systems are not perfect.